seydoucisse/ng-alfresco-ui-poc/README.md

 # README

-Quick and Dirty Angular app for Browse ACS
+Quick and Dirty Angular app for browsing ACS